formularin/textbook/src/chapters/ds/promises.md

 *fulfilled*, which is like putting something inside the box.
 Instead of being fulfilled, the promise can instead be *rejected*, in which case the box is filled with an exception.
 In either case, fulfilled or rejected, we say that the promise is *resolved*.
-Regardless of whether the promise is resolved or rejected, once the box is filled, its contents may never change.
+Regardless of whether the promise is fulfilled or rejected, once the box is filled, its contents may never change.

 For now, we will mostly forget about concurrency.
 Later we'll come back and